 Program Alumni

-The Scholars below successfully completed the Future of the Legal Profession Scholars Program and were admitted to law school.
+The following Scholars have successfully completed the LSAT prep course provided by the Future of the Legal Profession Scholars Program and were admitted to law school.
 We congratulate these scholars on completing their journey to law school.

 Jalyn Brown, University of Connecticut School of Law